limbernie/limbernie.github.io/_posts/2018-03-08-depth-walkthrough.md

 LOGLEVEL=low
 ```

-This explained why I saw one open port from the earlier `nmap` scan.
-SSH was probably blocked by the firewall.
+This explains why I see one open port from the earlier `nmap` scan.
+SSH is probably blocked by the firewall.

 ### The Key to a Man's Heart Is Through His Stomach

-With `cat.sh` combined with the directory listing from `test.jsp` I was able to discover and extract `tomcat8`'s SSH key pair at its home directory from `/etc/passwd`.
+With `cat.sh`, combined with the directory listing from `test.jsp`, I'm able to discover and extract `tomcat8`'s SSH key pair from its home directory.

 ![screenshot-3](/assets/images/posts/depth-walkthrough/screenshot-3.png)

-I took an educated guess, put two and two together and gathered that `tomcat8` probably had its public key listed in `/home/bill/.ssh/authorized_keys`.
-If that's the case, I should be able to login to `bill`'s account via SSH in **localhost**.
-Well, let's find out and as Yoda put it, "**_Do.
-Or do not._**"
+I take an educated guess, put two and two together, and gather that `tomcat8` probably has its public key listed in `/home/bill/.ssh/authorized_keys`.
+If that's the case, I should be able to log in to `bill`'s account via SSH in **localhost**.
+Well, let's find out and as Yoda put it, "**Do or do not.
+There's no try.**"

 ### Kill Bill: Vol. 1

-I knew one can execute a command upon login via SSH.
-But first, let's see if I can login as `bill` with `tomcat8`'s private key.
+I know one can execute a command upon login via SSH.
+But first, let's see if I can log in as `bill` with `tomcat8`'s private key.

 ![screenshot-6](/assets/images/posts/depth-walkthrough/screenshot-6.png)

 Holy smoke.
-I was able to execute remote commands and overcome the output display restrictions by adding my own placeholders.
+I'm able to execute remote commands and overcome the output display restrictions by adding my own placeholders.

 With this in mind, I wrote `cmd.sh`, a script that displayed the proper output from the commands as if executed by `bill` in a shell.